Order for Delivery of Possession of Land

 All goods and belongings will be removed (even in your absence) and you will have to pay EJO expenses before you can get them back.
 The property will then be secured and handed over to the owner.

 The options available to you are outlined below.

-You can comply with the Order and voluntarily leave the premises, taking all your possessions with you.
+You can meet the court order and voluntarily leave the premises, taking all your belongings with you.
 This will avoid further costs and expenses that you will be liable to pay.
-Costs are around £550 on average but can sometimes be substantially more.
+Costs are around £550 on average but can sometimes be more or less.

 The EJO will have already informed the Social Services in your area about the order to evict you from your home.
 You may also wish to contact the Northern Ireland Housing Executive (NIHE) or a local Housing Association immediately to seek re-housing.